 To conclude, what is the real difference?

 Both hog bristles and sable bristles are popular choices for paintbrushes, each offering distinct advantages.
 Hog bristles are coarse, stiff, and durable, making them ideal for heavy paint applications and textured effects.
-They handle rigorous use well and are excellent for creating bold strokes and textured surfaces.
+They are excellent for creating bold strokes and textured surfaces.
 Sable bristles, on the other hand, are soft, flexible, and resilient, providing superior control and a smooth, refined finish.
 They are perfect for detailed work, delicate blending, and achieving fine, subtle textures.

 What you choose depends on your painting needs.
 If you are looking for bold strong strokes with texture, you may opt for Hog bristle brushes.
 On the other hand if you are looking for precision and smoothness choose Sable bristles.